PAT Testing and Electrical Equipment

 In many low-risk environments, a competent member of staff can undertake visual inspections if they have enough knowledge and training.
 However, we would recommend that a professional carry out the test with the appropriate equipment and ability to understand the test results to make qualified recommendations.

-Seeking further advice and support, why not take a look at our COVID-19 resources section with useful links and information or read our latest blog post for advice from our team
+Seeking further advice and support, why not take a look at our Resources section with toolbox talks, HSE publications and useful links or read our latest blog post for advice from our team